Analysis | The newly important American political axis: Democracy vs. autocracy

 It's useful to step back and look at the forest here.
 What are you doing when you rationalize the Russian invasion?
 You're making excuses for an autocratic nation to subsume or kneecap a democratic one.
 If your position is that people have a right to self-governance, it's hard to see how such rhetoric is defensible.
 If, instead, you hold the position Lee used to bolster his argument, that democracy is just a means to an ends, then however you get to those ends is fine.
 You're somewhere on the axis, but not at the democracy pole.

 These nuanced cases shouldn’t distract from the fact that there are some who clearly believe that autocratic power would be preferable in the United States to democratic elections.
-If you asked Donald Trump whether he should get to hold power as long as he wanted or be subject to open elections every four years, what do you think he would say?
+If you asked Trump whether he should get to hold power as long as he wanted or be subject to open elections every four years, what do you think he would say?
 Perhaps he would pay lip service to elections held on his terms.
 Autocracies often include elections, after all; Putin has been “reelected,” but not in any election that should be considered credible.
-Kim Jong Un is the “elected’ leader of North Korea, too.
+Kim Jong Un is the “elected” leader of North Korea, too.
 But it’s clear that Trump’s sympathies are with the autocratic end of the axis.

 On Tuesday, he offered an endorsement in an upcoming election.